EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 - **Avoid flat characters.** People are more complex than just a single personality quirk.
 The jock, the nerd, the dumb blond.
 If your characters can boil down just to these traits, you don’t have characters, you have a collection of stereotypes.
 Of course, there are exceptions to the rule, and giving a character a single trait can often be used for comedic purposes.

 - **Characters should be aspiring to something.** What is the one thing your character really wants?
-If your character doesn't have a motivation, they're stagnant.
+If your character doesn't have motivation, they're stagnant.
 Boring.
 Give your character one or more goals, and on top of that, give them flaws that hinder their progress towards those goals.

 - You generally want to **avoid passive characters**.
 These are characters who have stuff happen to them as opposed to ones who take action.
 Instead, you want your characters to drive the plot for themselves.
 Go-getters are more engaging to read about so have your characters do something that has lasting effects on your story.